-Required materials: Intermediate Algebra for College Students by Blitzer, De Anza Custom 2nd edition with access code for MyMathLab, TI-30Xa or other scientific/graphing calculator, pencil, eraser, paper, ruler, graphing paper.
+Required materials: Intermediate Algebra for College Studentsby Blitzer,7th editionwith access code for MyMathLab, TI-30Xa or other scientific/graphingcalculator, pencil, eraser, paper, ruler, graphing paper.

-Homework: After doing problems from the book at the end of each section, you will do your graded homework in MyMathLab.com.
+Homework:You will do your graded homework in MyMathLab.com and will have from 1 to 3 section(s) of homework due each Tuesday and Thursday.
 Graded homework must be completed by 11:59PM on the date listed in MyMathLab.
 The program is set up to allow you TWO attempts at the graded homework with your highest score being recorded.
-Your lowest 11 scores will be dropped when calculating your course grade.
+Your lowest 8 scores will be dropped when calculating your course grade.
 Math cannot be mastered without working problems, therefore you should do several problems at the end of each section before attempting the MyMathLab assignment.
 If you don't feel you have mastered the material, do more problems than are in the MyMathLab assignments.
 The program is set up to give you a Study Plan for areas of weakness.

-Quizzes: Eleven quizzes will be given during the quarter.
-Three will be done in class and the rest through MyMathLab where you'll have 40 minutes to take the quiz anytime during a 45 hour period.
-Online quizzes will open at 6:30 pm on the date listed on the calendar and close at 4 pm two days later.
-At the end of the quarter your lowest two quizzes will be dropped.
+Quizzes: Eight quizzes will be given during the quarter.
+All but the first will be done through MyMathLab where you'll have 40 minutes to take the quiz anytime during a 36 hour period.
+The online quizzes will be open at 12:01 AM every Thursday (except exam weeks) and will close at 11:59 PM the next day.
+You will be allowed only ONE attempt on each part of each quiz question.
+At the end of the quarter your lowest three quizzes will be dropped.

 Exams: Three one-hour exams will be given during the first hour of class on the dates listed on the calendar.
-You are allowed one page of notes (8.5 x 11 inches both sides) to use during the exam.
+You are allowed one page of notes (8.5x11 inches both sides) to use during the exam.
 There are no make-ups (except by prior arrangement with the instructor and the exam MUST be taken BEFORE the scheduled exam).
 The second and third exam will contain some multiple choice questions covering material from earlier in the class as well as worked out problems.

 Final Exam: A two-hour comprehensive multiple choice exam will be given as listed on the calendar.
 Two pages of notes (each 8.5 x 11 inches, both sides) are allowed to be used during the final exam.
-If your final exam score is higher than any one of your mid-term exam scores it will replace that exam score as well as count once on its own when calculating your course grade.
+If your final exam score is higher than any one of your mid-term exam scores, it will replace that exam score as well as count once on its own when calculating your course grade.